adamency/rustdesk-wiki/Google-Summer-of-Code-2022-Ideas.md

 Skills: Rust, C/C++, Linux

 Description:
 RustDesk support X11 on Linux, but does not support Wayland yet.
-Wayland has totally different API for screen capture and keyboard/mouse input.
+Wayland has totally different API for screen capturing and keyboard/mouse input.
 Wayland has strict permission control, you can only capture screen under the user session.
-A permission dialog will pop up once you initiates screen capture, this causes big problem for remote control scenario.
+A permission dialog will pop up once you initiates screen capturing, this causes big problem for remote control scenario.

 Resources:
  - Discuss on Wayland support: https://github.com/rustdesk/rustdesk/issues/56